jimburton/scrabble/chapters/Chapter2.md

 ## Testing

-To test functions involving games we obviously need to be able to create new (arbitrary) games.
+To test functions involving games we need to be able to create new (arbitrary) games.
 This involves `IO` because we need to supply a dictionary and a `StdGen` to the `newGame` function.

-For instance, the module `Test.Chapter2` adds some tests relating to bags and filling racks.
-As the `fillRack` function requires a `StdGen` as a parameter, so clearly this has to do some `IO`.
+The module `Test.Chapter2` adds some tests relating to bags and filling racks.
+As the `fillRack` function requires a `StdGen` as a parameter, clearly this has to do some `IO`.
 We can achieve this using functions from `Test.QuickCheck.Monadic` such as `monadicIO` then `liftIO` when we want to run an `IO` action.